Boil the rice with salt and water until cooked through. Double the amount of water to the rice. Cook until done, strain, and keep aside.

 Stir cook over high heat for a minute or two.

-Reduce heat once again and stir in the remaining ingredients, the beans, the tomato sauce, broth, thyme, oregano, and basil leaf.
+Reduce heat once again and stir in the remaining ingredients, the beans, the tomato sauce, broth, thyme, oregano, the cayenne pepper, and basil leaf.
 Don't season with salt and black pepper yet, this is reserved for the end (*see Notes).

 Mix it all well and keep over a medium heat setting.
 Cook your red beans covered for about 10 minutes or so.